Contacts

 Dr. Matthew R. Sharpe

-Dr. Matthew Sharpe is an Ophthalmologist specializing in refractive surgery and the owner SharpeVision MODERN LASIK & LENS, with offices in Seattle, Austin, and Chicago.
-Dr. Sharpe is a world traveler, pianist, marathon runner, motorcyclist, and fluent French speaker.
-He enjoys every second of life, but finds he is happiest at home cheering on The Ohio State Buckeyes with his wife, three children, and four dogs.
+Dr. Matthew Sharpe is an Ophthalmologist specializing in refractive surgery and the owner and founder of SHARPEVISION MODERN LASIK & LENS, with offices in Seattle WA, Austin TX, and Chicago IL.
+Dr. Sharpe is a motorcyclist and fluent French speaker.
+He enjoys traveling, but finds he is happiest at home working on his yard and cheering on The Ohio State Buckeyes with his wife, three children, and four dogs.

 Signature of Dr. Matthew Sharpe, MD